Mishima incident: Fight with the staff officers

 (3) The remaining members of the Tatenokai (who are unrelated to this incident) must be quickly summoned from the Ichigaya Hall to make them attend in line.

-(4) For the two-hour period from 11:30 a.m. to 13:10 p.m., there to be no obstruction of any kind.
+(4) For the two-hour period from 11:30 am to 1:10 pm, there to be no obstruction of any kind.
 As long as no obstruction of any kind is done, we will not launch any attacks.

 (5) Once the above conditions have been fully complied with and two hours have elapsed, the Commandant General will be handed over to him in safety.
 He will be escorted by two or more our guards and handed over to you at the main entrance of the main building while still restrained (to prevent him from committing suicide).

 (6) If the above conditions are not met, or there is any risk that they will not be met, Mishima will kill the Commandant General at once, and will commit suicide.